ably/ably-ui/README.md

 - Click on the Autogenerate release notes button.
 - Publish Release.
 - Check the Github `Actions` tab in the repo to make sure the release is green.
+- Upon successful release, a compiled version of the Storybook site will be deployed to Github Pages.

 This will release the packages, update library & preview app and create & push the commit & tag, and also create corresponding PRs in Voltaire & Website.